FreeCAD/FreeCAD-documentation/wiki/Sandbox_TechDraw_TemplateHelper.md

 </div>

-Now some ink will be added to the blank page:
+Now some ink will be added to the blank page   *

 ### Add code segments to\...